mrdavemorgan/lepgallery/readme.txt

 == Installation ==

 1. Download to ./wp-content/plugins/ and activate via the Plugins menu.
 2. Create a blank WordPress Page, for example one called "Gallery".
+Note the permalink that is assigned.
-3. On the UnGallery admin page, enter the page name and path to the images.
+3. On the UnGallery admin page, enter the permalink from above and the path to your images.

 == Features ==